Stem Cell Institute Panama: A Deep Dive into the Riordan Institute, Golden Cells™, and Founder Neil Riordan’s Pioneering Research by Jeffrey Dach MD

 Stem Cell Type:

-Proprietary Golden Cells™SCI uses allogeneic (donor-derived) MSCs sourced from Wharton’s jelly of screened, full-term umbilical cords from healthy births in Panama.
+Proprietary Golden Cells™SCI uses allogeneic (donor-derived) mesenchymal stem cells (MSCs) sourced from Wharton’s jelly of screened, full-term umbilical cords from healthy births in Panama.

 What is Wharton’s Jelly?

-First described in 1656 by the English anatomist Thomas Wharton, Wharton’s jelly is a gelatinous, mucous-like connective tissue found inside the human umbilical cord.
-It surrounds and cushions the two umbilical arteries and one umbilical vein, acting like a natural shock absorber to protect these blood vessels from compression, torsion, and bending during pregnancy and delivery.
+First described in 1656 by the English anatomist Thomas Wharton, Wharton’s jelly is a gelatinous, mucous-like connective tissue which contains MSCs.
+Wharton’s jelly is found inside the human umbilical cord surrounding and cushioning the two umbilical arteries and one umbilical vein, acting like a natural shock absorber to protect these blood vessels from compression, torsion, and bending during pregnancy and delivery.
 This helps maintain uninterrupted blood flow between the mother and fetus.
 It was first described in 1656 by the English anatomist Thomas Wharton, after whom it is named.

 Reference: Drobiova, Hana, et al. “Wharton’s jelly mesenchymal stem cells: a concise review of their secretome and prospective clinical applications.”
 Frontiers in Cell and Developmental Biology 11 (2023): 1211217.